 When creating documents, most of the basic principles in creating accessible web content apply to ensuring accessibility.
 This page contains self-help resources to assist you in determining whether a document is accessible or guide you through the process of creating accessible documents.

 Please note that is easier to create a document designed with accessibility principles rather than fix an inaccessible document that has already been created.
-Remediating documents for accessibility can be a time-consuming task, but the DPRC is available to consult with you on creating, evaluating, and remediating your documents for accessibility.
+Remediating documents for accessibility can be a time-consuming task, so the DPRC is available to consult with you on creating, evaluating, and remediating your documents for accessibility.

 The following resources will help you create accessible Microsoft Word documents or modify existing documents.
 Note that Microsoft Word has a built-in accessibility checker that will help guide you through the process of fixing any accessibility issues in your document.

 Making existing PDFs accessible can be one of the most challenging topics in document accessibility.
 However, if you are creating your own PDF and have access to the source document it is much easier.

 Please note that all the resources below require the use of Adobe Acrobat Professional to evaluate, repair, and fix the accessibility of existing PDF files.
 SF State faculty and staff have access to this software license for no cost, so please visit the Adobe Licensing Guide for more information.